Rubenduburck/vim-alchemy/README.md

     default_keymaps = false
 })

--- Setup with custom CLI binary require("alchemy").setup({
+-- Setup with custom CLI binary path require("alchemy").setup({
     cli = { bin = "/path/to/alchemy" }
 })
 ```

+The plugin automatically looks for the `alchemy` binary in:
+1. `./bin/alchemy` (downloaded by `make install`)
+2. Your PATH
+3. Common installation locations

 ## CLI Usage